HackRank/Glitch-Effect/README.md

 Announcement
 -----
-Announcing the first release of Bitcoin, a ne
+Announcing the first release of Bitcoin, a new ele